Shays's Rebellion: Background

 Populist Governor John Hancock refused to crack down on tax delinquencies and accepted devalued paper currency for debts.

 Artist's depiction of protesters watching a debtor in a scuffle with a tax collector by the courthouse at Springfield, Massachusetts.
 The insurrection was a tax-related rebellion.

 Prior to the 19th century, the economy of rural New England largely consisted of subsistence agriculture, particularly in the hill towns of central and western Massachusetts.
 Some residents in these areas had few assets beyond their land, and they bartered with one another for goods and services.
 In lean times, farmers might obtain goods on credit from suppliers in local market towns who would be paid when times were better.
 In contrast, there was a market economy in the more economically developed coastal areas of Massachusetts Bay and in the fertile Connecticut River Valley, driven by the activities of wholesale merchants dealing with Europe and the West Indies.
 The state government was dominated by this merchant class.

-When the Revolutionary War ended in 1783, Massachusetts merchants' European business partners refused to extend lines of credit to them and insisted that they pay for goods with hard currency, despite the country-wide shortage of such currency.
-Merchants began to demand the same from their local business partners, including those operating in the market towns in the state's interior.
-Many of these merchants passed on this demand to their customers, although Governor John Hancock did not impose hard currency demands on poorer borrowers and refused to actively prosecute the collection of delinquent taxes.
+In 1784 British merchants began taking a hard line on New England's mercantile community due to the latter's frequent insolvencies.
+Five London merchant houses withdrew loans from New England merchants and some British businessmen refused to extend lines of credit to their counterparts in New England and insisted they pay for goods with hard currency, which was then in short supply in the United States.
+New England merchants began to demand the same of their local business partners, including those in market towns.

+Responding to these development, New England merchants began passing on this demand to their customers, although Governor John Hancock did not impose hard currency demands on poorer borrowers and refused to actively prosecute the collection of delinquent taxes.
 The rural farming population was generally unable to meet the demands of merchants and the civil authorities, and some began to lose their land and other possessions when they were unable to fulfill their debt and tax obligations.
-This led to strong resentments against tax collectors and the courts, where creditors obtained judgments against debtors, and where tax collectors obtained judgments authorizing property seizures.
+This led to strong resentment against tax collectors and the courts, where creditors obtained judgments against debtors and tax collectors obtained judgments authorizing property seizures.
 A farmer identified as "Plough Jogger" summarized the situation at a meeting convened by aggrieved commoners: